 The Minister for Planning has approved Amendment VC152 introducing a more streamlined and consistent approach to facilitate the development of residential aged care (RAC) facilities.

-Supporting RAC facilities throughout our urban environment will allow older people to live in appropriate housing and remain in their local community.
+Victoria needs more RAC facilities to meet existing and future demand from an ageing population.
+Supporting RAC facilities within existing residential areas will allow older people to live in appropriate housing and remain in their local community.

 More information about ageing trends in Victoria:

 The RAC facility reforms support key policy outlined in Homes for Victorians and Plan Melbourne 2017-2050.